mavenried/aurora/README.md

 - [x] hot reloadable themes (ended up using a toml config file watched by notify)
 - [ ] add ability to add songs to playlists from the search menu
 - [ ] add ability to create and delete playlists
-- [ ] switch to /tmp based album art caching and elimate ram supernova (on branch tmp-based-art)
+- [ ] figure out a better way to cache images that is not as ram hungry.
+Scale down?